 Addiction to benzodiazepines can happen to anyone.
 These frequently prescribed short-term medications can help treat anxiety disorders, insomnia, or seizures.
 When taken as directed briefly, these medications can be helpful to your mental health.

-If you use benzodiazepines longer than intended, your risk of physical dependence or even addiction can develop in a few short weeks.
-Many people have experienced trouble stopping benzodiazepines on their own as the withdrawal effects can be debilitating.
+If you use benzodiazepines longer than intended, your risk of physical dependence or addiction can develop in a few short weeks.
+Many people have experienced trouble stopping benzodiazepines on their own, as the withdrawal effects can be debilitating.

 Restored Path Detox can help.
-We use a medically monitored approach to helping you quickly and comfortably stop your benzodiazepine misuse so you can get back to living.
+We use a medically monitored approach to help you quickly and comfortably stop your benzodiazepine misuse so you can get back to living.

-We match you with a combination of effective detoxification techniques to provide comfortable, caring, and integrated care.
-We'll prescribe targeted medications to alleviate your symptoms of benzodiazepine withdrawal while simultaneously preventing dangerous complications.
+We match you with a combination of effective benzo detox techniques to provide comfortable, caring, and integrated care.
+We’ll prescribe targeted medications to ease your symptoms of benzodiazepine withdrawal while simultaneously preventing dangerous complications.

-At Restored Path Detox, we combine an inviting atmosphere, round-the-clock medical supervision, and a range of specialized addiction services.
+Restored Path Detox is a skilled benzodiazepine detox center.
+We combine an inviting atmosphere, round-the-clock medical supervision, and a range of specialized services to support detox for benzo addiction.
 If you feel up to doing so, you'll be encouraged to participate in individual and group therapy sessions.